• Skip to primary navigation

 November 6, 2015 By Matthew Besser Leave a Comment

-The New York Times this week reported on a joint study conducted by Syracuse and Rutgers Universities that found employers are generally far less likely to hire applicants who reveal they have a disability.
+According to a joint study by Syracuse and Rutgers Universities, employers are generally far less likely to hire applicants who reveal they have a disability.
 Individuals with a disability applying for jobs should take note.
-Thankfully, federal and Ohio disability discrimination laws prohibit employers from asking applicants whether they have a disability.
+If you have a disability, learn how to protect your rights by speaking with a disability discrimination lawyer.

-While I confess to not reading the study, the findings are not hard to believe.
+The findings are not hard to believe.
 When Congress passed the Americans with Disabilities Act in 1990, it did so in the face of significant evidence that individuals with disabilities have historically faced overwhelming discrimination in hiring, and have had far higher rates of unemployment than the general population.
-At the least to the latter, this continues to be true even now.

 The study did have some encouraging findings however.
-It suggested that the hiring bias against individuals with a disability was not statistically significant in all workplaces.
-For larger employers (i.e. over 15 employees) and those receiving federal contracts, the disparity seemed to disappear.
-Not coincidentally, both categories of employers are covered by federal laws prohibiting disability discrimination in employment (whereas smaller employers and those not receiving federal funds are not).
-This finding supports a common sense proposition: federal protections for individuals with disabilities do lessen the effects of discriminatory bias.
+It suggested that hiring bias against individuals with a disability was not statistically significant in all workplaces.
+For larger employers (those with more than 15 employees) and those receiving federal contracts, the disparity seemed to disappear.
+Not coincidentally, both types of employers are covered by federal laws prohibiting disability discrimination in employment.

-After an offer is made, but before the employee begins work, the restrictions are somewhat different.
-At that stage, an employer may condition an offer of employment on the results of a medical examination, and may make inquiries into the individual’s health, but only “if all entering employees in the same job categories are subjected to [the same examination or inquiries].”
-That requirement balances ensuring employees can do the job with the need to prohibit employers from singling out individuals who have a disability or those whom the employer suspects may have a disability.
+After a job offer, but before the employee begins work, the restrictions are somewhat different.
+At that stage, an employer may condition an offer of employment on the results of a medical examination.
+The employer can ask about the individual’s health, but only “if all entering employees in the same job categories are subjected to [the same examination or inquiries].”
+This balances the needs of the employer and the rights of the applicant.

-Once an individual is officially employed, an employer may require a medical examination, or may ask about the employee’s health, only if it is “job-related and consistent with business necessity.”
+Once an individual is officially employed, an employer may require a medical examination or ask about the employee’s health only if it is “job-related and consistent with business necessity.”
 Whether an inquiry is permissible in these situations tends to be a very fact-specific question.

-Should I volunteer to a potential employer that I have a disability?
+Should I tell my employer I have a disability?

 Filed Under: Disability discrimination Tagged With: disability discrimination